Rang3l2/HTB-Walkthroughs/Medium-Jeeves.md

 ```

-The ffuf found the "askjeeves" endpoint.
+The ffuf tool found the "askjeeves" endpoint.
 This showned that the host is running the jenkins service.
 Jenkins has a script console that allows user to run "groovy" scripts on the server.
 The tester used the following script to test code execution:

 ```
 def process = "whoami".execute()